Jeremi Wiśniowiecki: Commander of Crown forces

 Meanwhile, the convocation sejm of 1648 had elected a new king, Jan Kazimierz II Vasa.
 Wiśniowiecki supported other candidates, such as George I Rákóczi and Karol Ferdynand Vasa (Jan Kazimierz's brother).
-Due to the opposition from Jeremi's detractors, he was not granted a hetman position, although after a full two days of debate on the subject he was granted a document that stated he had a "power equal to that of a hetman."
-Wiśniowiecki faction, arguing for an increase in army size, was once again marginalized by the faction that hoped for a peaceful resolution.
+Due to the opposition from Jeremi's detractors, he was not made a hetman, although after a full two days of debate on the subject he was granted a document that stated he had a "power equal to that of a hetman."
+Wiśniowiecki's faction, arguing for an increase in army size, was once again marginalized by the faction that hoped for a peaceful resolution.
 In the end, the King and most of the szlachta were lulled into a false sense of security, and the military was not reinforced significantly.
-To add an insult to an injury, the coronation sejm of January–February 1649, held in Kraków, revoked Wiśniowieck's regimentarz rank.
+In addition, the coronation sejm of January–February 1649, held in Kraków, revoked Wiśniowiecki's regimentarz rank.

 In the first half of 1649, the negotiations with the Cossacks fell through, and the Polish–Lithuanian military began gathering near the borders with Ukraine.
 A major camp was in Zbarazh, where Wiśniowiecki would arrive as well in late June, after gathering a new army of 3,000 in Wiśnicz, which was all he was able to afford at that time, due to most of his estates being overrun by the Cossacks.
-Wiśniowiecki's arrival raised the morale of the royal army, and despite having no official rank, both the common soldiers and the new regimentarz promised to take his advice, and even offered him the official command (which he refused).
-During the siege of Zbarazh, Wiśniowiecki was thus not the official commander (role was taken by regimentarz Andrzej Firlej) but most historians agree he was the real, if unofficial, commander of the Polish–Lithuanian army.
+Wiśniowiecki's arrival raised the morale of the royal army, and despite having no official rank, both the common soldiers and the new regimentarz promised to take his advice and even offered him the official command (which he refused).
+During the siege of Zbarazh, Wiśniowiecki was thus not the official commander (role was taken by regimentarz Andrzej Firlej) but most historians agree he was the de facto commander of the Polish–Lithuanian army.
 The siege would last until the ceasefire of the Treaty of Zboriv.
-Wiśniowiecki's command during the siege was seen as phenomenal, and his popularity among the troops and nobility rose again, however the King, still not fond of him, gave him a relatively small reward (the land grant of starostwo przasnyskie, much less when compared to several others he distributed around that time).
+Wiśniowiecki's command during the siege was seen as phenomenal, and his popularity among the troops and nobility rose again; however, the King, still not fond of him, gave him a relatively small reward (the Starostwo of Przasnysz, much less compared to several others he distributed around that time).
 Needing Wiśniowiecki's support in December that year, the King granted him once again a temporary hetman nomination, and several more land grants.
 In April 1650, Wiśniowiecki had to return his temporary hetman office to Mikołaj Potocki, recently released from Cossack's captivity.
 During December that year, in light of the growing tensions with Muscovy, Wiśniowiecki's military faction succeeded in convincing the Sejm to pass a resolution increasing the size of the army to 51,000, the largest army since the Cossack unrest began two years earlier.